-Reproducing - Security/Thermal Habitat (RE)

-Site Series Grasslands and dry pastures rated up to High

-• Shrub-steppe, cultivated fields and meadows up to Moderate
+Reproducing - Security/Thermal Habitat (RE) Site Series Grasslands and dry pastures rated up to High Shrub-steppe and meadows up to Moderate; cultivated fields up to Low

-Structural Stage • Stage 2 rated up to High.
+Structural Stage Stage 2 rated up to High.
 Stage 3 rated up to Moderate

 Shrub Density Dense rated down 1

-Range Condition Cheatgrass or Poa seral assoc. rated up to High, knapweed rated up to Low
+Range Condition Cheatgrass associations rated up to High, dense fescue rated up to Moderate

-(it is assumed that Poa will be grazed to low profile in the study area)

 Aspect No effect on rating

-Slope • Moderate slopes rated up to Moderate, steep slopes rated Nil
+Slope Moderate slopes rated up to Moderate, steep slopes rated Nil

 Soil Texture No effect on rating

 Soil Depth No effect on rating

 Living - Food (LIG)

 Site Series Grasslands, hayfields and meadows rated up to High

-• Shrub-steppe up to Moderate
+Shrub-steppe up to Moderate

-Structural Stage • Stage 2 rated up to High.
+Structural Stage Stage 2 rated up to High.
 Stage 3 rated up to Moderate

-Shrub Density • Dense rated down 1
+Shrub Density Dense rated down 1

 Range Condition No effect on rating

 Aspect No effect on rating

-Slope • Steep slopes rated Nil
+Slope Steep slopes rated Nil

 Soil Texture No effect on rating

 Soil Depth No effect on rating